binary-com/academy/_posts/en/2016-01-17-Binarycom-commemorates-300000-facebook-fans.md

-We just wanted to express our sincere appreciation to all of those who helped [Binary.com’s official Facebook page](https://www.facebook.com/binarydotcom/){:target="_blank"} reach its latest milestone of **300,000 fans**!
-We are truly grateful for your loyal support.
+We just wanted to express our sincere appreciation to all of those who helped [Binary.com’s official Facebook page](https://www.facebook.com/binarydotcom/){:target="_blank"} reach its latest milestone of [300,000 fans!](https://www.facebook.com/binarydotcom/){:target="_blank"} We are truly grateful for your loyal support.

 ![](/images/300K-SET-6H.png)